-Automatic updates for minor versions of WordPress have proven their worth for years.
+Automatic updates for minor versions of WordPress have been tried and tested for years.
 But does this also work with plugin updates?
 And if so, under what conditions?
 WordPress developer Florian Simeth investigated this question.

 There is no fundamental certainty that the updates will go through correctly.
 Not even if the update itself doesn’t fail, but the errors are lurking somewhere – invisibly – in the background.
 Most of the colleagues I interviewed would not perform automatic plugin updates, at least not for all WordPress plugins.
 But why is that actually the case?